 This is a great alternative to fried fish during lent, and more than satisfies you without any additional protein.
 That being said, I could see chicken or bay scallops as a nice addition.

-Even though we call it pasta primavera, this recipe does not include spring vegetables.
-I’m not sure when, or if mushrooms even have a season, and zucchini and broccoli are typically harvested in the summer.
-Still, the great thing about this combo is that you can usually buy them in the grocery store year round.
+My recipe does not include spring vegetables.
+I'm not sure when, or if mushrooms even have a season, and zucchini and broccoli are typically harvested in the summer.
+Still, the great thing about this combo is that you can usually buy them in the grocery store year-round.

 I like to use a good bit of garlic, however, you can adjust the amount or leave it out if you prefer.
 A little fresh herbs like basil or parsley would be a great topping, in addition to the Parmesan cheese, which is a given at our house.